Jammin93/clipp/README.rst

    Result: 19

 In the body of the function ``compute_result``, we do not perform a membership test for ``value``.
 This is because options with zero-or-more quotas default to an empty list when no default value is explicitly provided.
 Since ``--mod`` was not invoked, it did not appear in the ``locals`` dictionary under the sum command, so we return the value without computing the modulus.
-When the ``add_option`` or ``add_parameter`` methods are called without explicitly passing ``quota`` as an argumnet, the option's quota defaults to 1.
+When the ``add_option`` or ``add_parameter`` methods are called without explicitly passing ``quota`` as an argumnet, the option's quota defaults to 1 (flags are an exception).
 Notice also that we did not need to test for the existance of "sum" in the namespace.
 This is because ``sum`` is our top-level command and, thus, it will always appear under ``locals``, even when no options or parameters are provided.

 Now that we have tested the case in which "--mod" was NOT invoked, we can test our command again, this time supplying the "--mod" option.